ibm-cloud-docs/CDN/about.md

   - `overwrite` -  Match a specified header name and replace its existing header value with a new one that you specify.
   - `delete` - Remove a given header value from a header name set in the headerList.

-For more parameters, refer to the [Modify Response Header Container](/docs/CDN?topic=CDN-modify-response-header-container).
+For more parameters, see the [Modify Response Header container](/docs/CDN?topic=CDN-modify-response-header-container).

 Note the following when using `modify-response-header`: